 The top putting green is now turfed, this was due to be done three weeks ago!
 The turf nurseries have suffered the same as us.

-So many clubs having to turf areas of their courses, the nurseries cannot cope with demand and themselves struggling to grow the new turf.
+With so many clubs having to turf areas of their courses, the nurseries cannot cope with demand and they too are struggling to grow the new turf.

 The turf that was due to us was simply not good enough as the attached picture shows, it was recovering from fusarium, the genus of filamentous fungi.

 Although black and clearly treated the team did not fancy bringing any form of disease, especially having got rid of so much last year.

 The new turf as you can see is extremely healthy and will knit very quickly.